-For images of good and poor rise ball spins, see Fundamentals for Hitting the Rise Ball.
+For images of good and poor rise ball spins, click on Fundamentals for Hitting the Rise Ball.

 Ask each of the team pitchers to stand about twenty feet away and spin their rise ball.
 The hitter observes wrist and finger position at release (image left) to identify the rise.
 Then, match the spin to the above pictures to judge good vs. poor.

 Now ask the pitchers to go back to regulation distance and throw their rise.
 Closely observe the release of the pitch and trajectory as it arrives at the plate.
 If the pitcher throws the poor rise under 60 mph, the pitch crosses the plate level or slightly dropping.
 If the pitcher throws the poor spinning rise over 60 mph, the pitch continues to follow closer to the upward trajectory given to it at release.
 If the pitcher has a good rise spin and the ball travels over 60 mph, the rise lifts higher than its upward trajectory – a terrific “out” pitch.